 Get your bearings on a not too demanding walk (except for the last 10-15m/33-49ft) up Mt Paku.
 This mountain peering over Tairua rewards those who climb it with 360-degree views along the coast of the Coromandel.
 For more walks in the area, check out 16 Awesome Hikes in The Coromandel.

 Location: Tirinui Crescent, Tairua

 2. Get Some Beach Time at Pauanui or Tairua Beach

 However you like to spend your beach time, you’ll be able to enjoy it at either Pauanui Bech or Tairua Beach.
 Tairua Beach has coarse sand and is popular with experienced surfers.
 Pauanui Beach is the calmer beach of the two, popular with sunbathers, walkers and some more friendlier surf breaks.

 3. Walk the Tangatarori Lane Boardwalk

 Walk along the wetlands in a special ecosystem on the Tangatarori Lane Boardwalk.
 Spot an abundance of birds on this walk of the Tairua Harbour starting from Pauanui.
 The walk starts on a grassy reserve until turning into a boardwalk to lead to Tangitarori Lane.
 The track is still being worked on to eventually connect Pauanui and Tairua.
-Until then, just enough the current 5km of the track taking around 1 hour to complete.
+Until then, just enough the current 5km (3 miles) of the track taking around 1 hour to complete.